sulu/SuluArticleBundle/Resources/doc/installation.md

 ### Add bundles to AbstractKernel

-The bundle should be registered after the `SuluCoreBundle`.
+The bundle need to be registered after the `SuluCoreBundle` and `SuluDocumentManagerBundle`.

 ```php
 /* app/AbstractKernel.php */